lloda/ra-ra/README.md

 # ra-ra ![(travis build status)](https://travis-ci.org/lloda/ra-ra.svg?branch=master) #

 **ra-ra** is a C++ header-only multidimensional array and expression template library in the spirit of [Blitz++](blitz.sourceforge.net).
 Most of the code is C++14, but some C++17 features are used.

-Multidimensional arrays are a type of container that is indexable in zero or more dimensions.
+Multidimensional arrays are containers that are indexable in zero or more dimensions.
 For example, vectors are arrays of rank 1 and matrices are arrays of rank 2.
-Even though C has had multidimensional array types since early on, standard support for arrays of rank greater than 1 is still near non-existent in C++17, and a library is required for any practical endeavor.
+C has had built-in multidimensional array types since forever, but even in C++17 there's very little you can do with those, and a separate library is required for any practical endeavor.

-[Expression templates](https://en.wikipedia.org/wiki/Expression_templates) are a C++ technique to delay the execution of expressions involving (large) array operands, and in this way avoid the unnecessary creation of large temporary array objects.
-It was pioneered by Blitz++, although the essential idea is at least as old as Abrams' 1970 thesis, *An APL machine*.
+[Expression templates](https://en.wikipedia.org/wiki/Expression_templates) are a C++ technique (pioneered by Blitz++) to delay the execution of expressions involving large array operands, and in this way avoid the unnecessary creation of large temporary array objects.

 **ra-ra** tries to distinguish itself from established C++ libraries in this space (such as [Eigen](eigen.tuxfamily.org) or [Boost.MultiArray](www.boost.org/doc/libs/master/libs/multi_array/doc/user.html)) by being more APLish, more general, smaller, and more hackable.

-This is a standalone example from `examples/readme.C`:
+In this example from `examples/readme.C`, we add each element of a vector to each row of a matrix, and then print the result.

 ```c++
 #include "ra/operators.H"